tnbc-cv-lab/custom-efficientNet/README.md

 ## Datasets
-The datasets can be found at this link and is closed access: https://drive.google.com/drive/folders/10yBF2f2416Y585CHH9juLQVNwik87JZE?usp=sharing
+The datasets are privately available.